Beggiatoa spp. on anoxic sublittoral mud

 Evidence

-Beggiatoa spp. sit at the anoxia / hypoxia interface and can ‘glide’ across the surface of the substratum.
+Beggiatoa spp. sit at the anoxia/hypoxia interface and can ‘glide’ across the surface of the substratum.
 It occurs in muds in sheltered areas and is probably adapted to high sediment loads and accretion rates.
+In Newfoundland, Canada, Salvo et al. (2017) reported that Beggiatoa mats were particularly associated with flocculent matter (accumulated faeces and fish food) in the immediate vicinity of salmon farms, with 60% of identified mats occurring on this substratum and persisting after 15 months of fallowing (the pausing of farm production to reduce impacts on the benthic environment and/or as a pest management tool).
 However, no information on rapid sedimentation was found.
 The bacterium is found within the top few centimetres of the sediment (Jørgensen, 1977) so that the bacterium itself would probably survive smothering but the mats would probably disappear temporarily.
-Therefore, a resistance of Low is suggested with Low confidence but resilience is High so that the sensitivity is assessed as Low.
+Therefore, a resistance of Low is suggested with Low confidence, but resilience is High so that the sensitivity is assessed as Low.

 Low